MooersLab/pymolsnips/README.md

 [ultisnip](https://github.com/sirver/UltiSnip)
-Vim is the terminal based text editor vi on steriods.
+*vim* is the terminal based text editor vi on steroids.
 It is free.
-The vim keybindings for text editing are so useful that the they are available for the rival text editor emacs.
+The *vim* keybindings for text editing are so useful that the they are available for the rival text editor emacs.
-A newer branch of vim called neovim is available.
+A newer branch of *vim* called *neovim* is available.
 Either are available from software repositories like macports and fink or as stand-a-lone applications.

-The addition of a plugin requires the editing of startup .vimrc file.
+The addition of a plugin to *Vim* requires the editing of startup `.vimrc` file.
-Ultisnips is a Plugin that manages snippets and that works with vim and neovim.
+Ultisnips is a Plugin that manages snippets and that works with *vim* and *neovim*.
-It is a more recent alternative to snipmate.
+It is a more recent alternative to *snipmate*.
 The snippets are stored in a single file that is language specific.
 <A href=#FASTLINKS2>Return to list of editors above.</A>